freesewing/markdown/org/docs/patterns/benjamin/instructions/en.md

 #### Step 2: Sew the knot to the collar band

 Put the collar band part on the bow tie knot part, right sides together.
-Allign the ends of both parts.
+Align the ends of both parts.
 Now sew across the end to join the parts.

 ![Sew the collar band to the knot](step12.png)